 Paying for National Insurance helps you enjoy various state benefits and services, which include:

-- The State Pension.
+- Additional State Pension.

 - The National Health Service (NHS).